-Vertigo, headache, increased intracranial pressure with papilloedema in children (pseudotumour cerebri) usually following discontinuation of treatment; convulsions and aggravation of epilepsy
+Convulsions and aggravation of epilepsy, vertigo, headache, increased intracranial pressure with papilloedema in children (pseudotumour cerebri) usually after treatment withdrawal/discontinuation.

-Increased intraocular pressure, glaucoma, papilloedema, posterior subcapsular cataracts, corneal or scleral thinning, exacerbation of ophthalmic viral, fungal and bacterial infections, exophthalmos, worsening of symptoms associated with corneal ulcers, chorioretinopathy (frequency unknown), vision, blurred (Frequency not known) (see also section 4.4)
+Posterior subcapsular cataracts, increased intraocular pressure, glaucoma, papilloedema, corneal or scleral thinning, exacerbation of ophthalmic viral or fungal and bacterial infections, exophthalmos, worsening of symptoms associated with corneal ulcers, Vision, blurred (see also section 4.4)

 Respiratory, thoracic and mediastinal disorders

-Dyspepsia, peptic ulcers with perforation and haemorrage, candidiasis, acute pancreatitis, oesophageal ulceration, flatulence, abdominal distension, nausea, vomiting.
-Perforation of the small and large bowel particularly in patients with inflammatory bowel disease
+Dyspepsia, peptic ulcers with perforation and haemorrhage, candidiasis, acute pancreatitis, Abdominal distension and vomiting, Oesophageal ulceration, flatulence, Perforation of the small and large bowel particularly in patients with inflammatory bowel disease, Nausea

 Skin and subcutaneous disorders

-Impaired wound healing, increased sweating, hypertrichosis, thin fragile skin, telangiectasia, striae, erythema, steroid acne, petechiae, ecchymosis, allergic dermatitis, urticaria, angioedema, thinning scalp hair, pigment disorders, increased capillary fragility, perioral dermatitis
+Impaired wound healing, hypertrichosis, thin fragile skin, petechiae and ecchymoses, erythema, striae, telangiectasia, acne, increased sweating, suppressed reaction to skin tests, other cutaneous reactions such as allergic dermatitis, urticaris, angioneurotic oedema, thinning scalp hair, pigment disorders, increased capillary fragility, perioral dermatitis

 Musculoskeletal and connective tissue disorders